Tzinov15/mountebank-helper/README.md

 firstImposter.addRoute(sample_response);
 firstImposter.addRoute(another_response);

-// start the MB server (defaults to port 2525) and post our Imposter to listen! lrMB.startMbServer()
+// start the MB server  and post our Imposter to listen! mbHelper.startMbServer(2525)
 .then(function() {
   firstImposter.postToMountebank();
 });